Home

 Crazy Egg

-Crazy Egg focuses on the essentials: heat maps and A/B testing in one tool.
-The “Confetti” function, which filters clicks by type of visitor — for example by origin or device, is particularly powerful.
-This helps with target group analysis.
+Crazy Egg focuses on the essentials: heatmaps and A/B testing in one tool.
+The “Confetti” function, which filters clicks by visitor type — for example by origin or device — is particularly powerful.
+This helps with target audience analysis.

 The downside: Crazy Egg only offers annual billing.
-Pricing starts at 29 dollars a month.
+Pricing starts at $29 per month.

 Mouseflow

-Mouseflow scores points with detailed filter options and a “Friction Score”, which automatically recognizes problematic areas.
-The tool is particularly suitable for larger websites with complex analysis requirements.
+Mouseflow scores points with detailed filtering options and a “Friction Score” that automatically identifies problematic areas.
+The tool is particularly suited to larger websites with complex analysis requirements.

-Mouseflow prices start at $31 per month, but a free version with limited features and sessions is also available.
+Mouseflow prices start at $31 per month, with a free version with limited features and sessions also available.

 Microsoft Clarity

 Microsoft Clarity is free and offers click, scroll and area heatmaps.
 A good choice for beginners or smaller projects.
-However, advanced features such as user surveys or A/B testing are missing.
-Microsoft is promoting the software as GDPR and CCPA compliant.
+Advanced features such as user surveys or A/B testing are missing.
+Microsoft promotes the software as GDPR and CCPA compliant.

-Website heat maps provide you with the data, but implementation takes time and expertise.
-For profitable conversion rate optimization, you must analyze data, develop hypotheses, carry out tests and correctly interpret results.
-These are time-consuming steps that require your full attention and sometimes take up many hours a day.
+Website heatmaps provide you with the data, but implementation takes time and expertise.
+For profitable conversion rate optimisation, you must analyse data, develop hypotheses, run tests and correctly interpret results.
+These are time-consuming steps that require your full attention and can take up many hours a day.

-If you want to work on better conversion rates for your website but are overwhelmed by the effort, we can do the heat map analysis and ongoing conversion rate optimization for you.
-You take care of your business, we take care of your figures.
-Get in touch with us with your project!
+If you want to work on better conversion rates for your website but are overwhelmed by the effort, we can take over the heatmap analysis and ongoing conversion rate optimisation for you.
+You focus on your business, we focus on your numbers.
+Get in touch with your project!

 {{fs-btn-cta}}